 France - Consumption

-FocusEconomics Consensus Forecast panelists see the economy expanding 5.7% in 2021, which up 0.1 percentage points from last month’s forecast, and 4.1% in 2022.
+FocusEconomics Consensus Forecast panelists see the economy expanding 0.3% in 2023, which is down 0.2 percentage points from last month’s forecast, and 1.6% in 2024.

 France - Consumption Data